algosup/2023-2024-project-3-virtual-processor-team-3/TechnicalSpecifications.md

 - "fix:" if the commit fixes a bug encountered after an implementation.
 - "chore:" if the commit is about a routine task, for example refactoring, it is mostly used to tasks that are neither features or fixes.
 - "docs:" if the commit is about changes to a document or adding documents.
-- "perf:" if the commit is to optimise of performances.
+- "perf:" if the commit is about optimising of performances.

 Furthermore a title shouldn't be more than 50 characters long and must describe the action of the commit, a verb and the name of the implementation or the name of the file involved.

 #### 4.1.2 Body:

-The body describe the commit with more details, as titles it has to follow certain rules:
+The body describe the commit with more details, and as titles it has to follow certain rules:
   - Provide context: explain why this change is needed.
   - If possible summarise how changes were applied, notably for implementations, fixes, refactoring or optimisation.
   - Reference issues if needed.